 When recommending things to do in Santa Barbara, we almost always suggest a hike to enjoy our warm weather, ocean breezes and numerous mountains and hills.
-After a long walk, there’s nothing more soothing than taking a dip in a natural hot tub.
-For where to soak and how to get there, here are a few of Santa Barbara’s favorite hot springs.
+And after a long walk, there’s nothing more soothing than taking a dip in a natural hot tub.
+For where to soak and how to get there, here are a few of the best Santa Barbara hot springs.
 (Word to the wise: clothing is unofficially optional at most California hot springs).

 Gaviota Peak is a popular summit about 10 miles west of the city in the Santa Ynez Mountains.
 About a 6.5 mile hike round trip, it’s well worth the remarkable views of the ocean and coastline.
 A short walk off the trail, with markers to lead the way, the hot springs offer a few blue, tingling hot oases to rest your muscles.